ck

 README:

-Collective Knowledge (CK, CM, CM4MLOps, CM4MLPerf and CMX) is an educational community project to learn how to run AI, ML and other emerging workloads in the most efficient and cost-effective way across diverse models, data sets, software and hardware: [ white paper ].
+Collective Knowledge (CK) is a community-driven project dedicated to supporting open science, enhancing reproducible research, and fostering collaborative learning on how to run AI, ML, and other emerging workloads in the most efficient and cost-effective way across diverse models, data sets, software and hardware: [ white paper ].

 It includes the following sub-projects.

-CMX is the next evolution of the Collective Mind framework designed to enhance simplicity, flexibility, and extensibility of automations based on user feedback.
-It is backwards compatible with CM, released along with CM in the cmind package and can serve as drop-in replacement for CM.
+Collective Mind eXtension or Common Metadata eXchange (CMX) is the next evolution of the Collective Mind automation framework (MLCommons CM) designed to enhance simplicity, flexibility, and extensibility of automations based on user feedback.
+It is backwards compatible with CM, released along with CM in the cmind package and can serve as drop-in replacement for CM and legacy MLPerf automations while providing a simpler and more robust interface.

 CM scripts extend the concept of cmake